French Equatorial Africa: History

 In French Equatorial Africa, the French authorities long tolerated indigenous slavery, but finally acted against the slave trade of the Sultan of Dar Kuti in 1908, and took action against his slave raids in 1911, declaring the slaves in Dar al Kuti free and annexing the territory in 1912.

 During the late 1920s and early 1930s an anti-colonial movement Société Amicale des Originaires de l'A.E.F. was established by André Matsoua, seeking French citizenship for the territory's inhabitants.

-During World War II, French Cameroun and the entirety of the AEF except for Gabon rallied to the Free French Forces in August 1940, Gabon instead remained loyal to Vichy France until 12 November 1940 when the Vichy administration withdrew following the Battle of Gabon.
+During World War II, French Cameroon and the entirety of the AEF except for Gabon rallied to the Free French Forces in August 1940, Gabon instead remained loyal to Vichy France until 12 November 1940 when the Vichy administration withdrew following the Battle of Gabon.
 The federation became the strategic centre of Free French activities in Africa.
 Félix Eboué was installed as Governor-General of AEF.
-A separate administrative structure was established under the auspices of Free French Africa grouping both AEF and Cameroun.
+A separate administrative structure was established under the auspices of Free French Africa grouping both AEF and Cameroon.

-Under the Fourth Republic (1946–58), the federation was represented in the French parliament.
+Under the Fourth Republic (1946–1958), the federation was represented in the French parliament.
 When the territories voted in the September 1958 referendum to become autonomous within the French Community, the federation was dissolved.
 In 1959 the new republics formed an interim association called the Union of Central African Republics, before becoming fully independent in August 1960.